qouteall/qouteall-blog/Cognitive-biases.md

 - Only care about the things that can easily measure (KPI, OKR) and ignore the things that cannot be measured (e.g. employee morale, product-market fit, perverse incentives).
 - Streetlight effect: Only search in the places that's easy to search, not the places that the target is in.

 This is related to **means-end inversion**.
 To achieve the root goal (end) we work on a sub-goal (means) that helps root goal.
-But then we overly focus on the sub-goal that it hurts the root goal.
+But overly focusing on the sub-goal hurts the root goal.

-This is related to default effect.

 A similar phenomenon occurs commonly in medicine: treatments usually mainly suppress visible symptoms instead of curing the root cause of illness.
 This is usually due to technological and budget limitations.

 ### Path dependence

-In decision making, path dependence means sticking to what worked in the past and avoid changing, even when the paradigm has shifted and the past successful decisions are no longer appropriate.
+Path dependence means sticking to what worked in the past and avoid changing, even when the paradigm has shifted and the past successful decisions are no longer appropriate.

-This is related to default effect.

 **Law of the instrument**: "If the only tool you have is a hammer, it is tempting to treat everything as if it were a nail."
-Having successful experiences with one tool (hammer) makes people stick to using that tool, and tend to ignore that the tool is not effective in other domains.

 ### Herd mentality

 One easy way to make decisions is to simply follow the people around us.
+This is beneficial in ancient world: for example, if a tiger comes and some people start fleeing, following them is better than spending time recognizing the tiger.

+This is related to **social proof heuristic**: assuming that surrounding people know the situation better.

 Following the crowd is also a great way of **reducing responsibility**: when everyone is guilty, the law cannot punish everyone.
 The one that acts independently bears more responsibility.

 When many people follow each other, they will confirm each other, creating self-reinforcing momentum.
 This is also a reason of the momentum in markets.
-People tend to be overconfident in a bull market, when people around them are overconfident, and vice versa.
+People tend to be overconfident when people around them are confident, and vice versa.

 The price can grow not because people believe in the asset, but because the amount of people and money believing in the asset increases.
-Once that amount stop increasing, price tend to drop in spite of people's believing.
+Once that amount stop increasing, price tend to drop despite people believing.
 Profit can come from the expansion of believers.
 In this case, the asset is a [Veblen good](https://en.wikipedia.org/wiki/Veblen_good), where higher price induce more demand, until the limit is reached.

-At the same time, when observing the belief of herd, we should avoid statistical bias and representative bias (many people around you believe doesn't mean most people believe).
+Measuring people's belief by observing the people around you is inaccurate, because the people near you don't represent all people (representative bias).

 Herd mentality is in some sense a kind of trend following strategy.
-However, following herd mentality makes most people start tend following too late.
-Entering too late in a trend cannot profit.
+If the trend is some new good technology then following is good regardless of early or late.
+However, for speculative financial assets, the price grow depends on new people and money entering, so most people will start following too late and cannot profit from it.

 Herd mentality is sometimes also called **bandwagon effect**.

-This is related to **social proof heuristic**: assuming that surrounding people know the situation better.

 One similar effect, **in-group bias**: Favoring investments or opinions from people within one's own group or those who share similar characteristics.

 From the cultrual standpoint, herd mentality also facilitates collaboration and society stability.

-One related topic is **"Picks and Shovels" strategy**: during the gold rush, selling picks and shovels turn out to be more profitable than mining gold.
-If one field is hightly competitive, investing in its un-competitive upstream fields may be better.

-- In the AI surge, selling AI hardware (GPU) is more profitable than selling AI services (highly competitive).
-- Cloud service (like AWS) is more profitable than most SaaS (highly competitive).

 ### Mental accounting

 Mental accounting: Treating different parts of money differently, based on their source or intended use.

-For example, a consumer may separate the budgets for entertainment, housing and food.
+For example, one can separate the budgets for entertainment, housing and food.
 It's a simple huristic that can avoid excessive spending: if each part doesn't overspend, then they won't overspend overall.

-Mental accounting effect is related to sunk cost and loss aversion.
+Mental accounting is related to sunk cost and loss aversion.
 If one sub-account is low, people tend to be more saving in that sub-account, making **loss aversion** more significant, and the previous waste in that sub-account become **sunk cost**.

 In investment, mental accounting can happen on different forms: